jmmckenz/examples/docs/Readme.md

 > Provide a Cluster Name, desired RKE2 version, and any other customized information
 >
 > Click Create
 ![A screenshot of a computer Description automatically generated](./images/media/image8.png)

+#### 4.1.4.1
+> Once you have made all the desired customizations, you can click "Edit as Yaml" instead to review or capture the generated yaml.
+If you plan on using the generated yaml as a template for later use, you will need to comment out the "_clone" line and the entire spec.machineSelectorConfig stanza toward the bottom.
+Make sure you leave the spec.rke2.machineSelectorConfig in as is.
+More information on the Cluster resource and configuration can be found [here](<https://documentation.suse.com/cloudnative/rancher-manager/v2.14/en/cluster-deployment/configuration/rke2.html#_cluster_config_file_reference>.
+>
 ### 4.1.5.
 The resulting page once the Cluster resource is created

 > Check the box next to "Insecure" if you need to skip TLS verification